apetkau/microbial-informatics-2014/labs/orthomcl/README.md

 If you get the message:

 ```
-Warning: some tables exist already in database dbi:mysql:orthomcl:localhost:mysql_local_infile, \
+Warning: some tables exist already in database dbi:mysql:orthomcl:localhost:mysql_local_infile,
 user=orthomcl, database_name=orthomcl.
 Do you want to remove (y/n)?
 ```

 Please answer __yes__.
-This will simply delete any old results stored in the database so that OrthoMCL can run properly.
+This will simply delete any previous results stored in the database so that OrthoMCL can run properly.

 When the pipeline is finished you should see the following output.